ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 On Terrain Following Page:
 --------------------------

+In Flight Modes Section change:

+"Set :ref:`TERRAIN_FOLLOW<TERRAIN_FOLLOW>` to 1 to enable terrain following in those modes." to read "Setting the bitmask in :ref:`TERRAIN_FOLLOW<TERRAIN_FOLLOW>` determines which altitude controlled modes terrain following is active.
+For example, setting it to "10" enables following in FBWB and AUTO."

 At the end of Flight Modes section:

 Terrain Following in CRUISE and FBWB modes can be disabled with an RC switch assigned ``RCx_OPTION`` = 86.
 When enabling (<1200us) or disabling (>1800us) terrain following with the switch, the present altitude will be the target set point either above terrain, or home, respectively.
-The target altitude can be changed as normal with elevator whether the altitude refernce being used is above home or above terrain.
+The target altitude can be changed as normal with elevator whether the altitude reference being used is above home or above terrain.

 On Dspoiler Page:
 -----------------